- Home

 - Offering a new set of robes to the holy body of the main Buddha statue in the Mahabodhi Temple, Bodhgaya, India.

-- Offerings are made to His Holiness the Dalai Lama and all of Lama Zopa Rinpoche’s gurus and to over 10,000 ordained Sangha around the world.
+- Offerings are made to His Holiness the Dalai Lama and all of Lama Zopa Rinpoche’s gurus, the sangha at IMI Sanga communities and to the thousands of ordained Sangha offering the pujas.

 To contribute toward these offerings, practices and the ongoing activities of the Puja Fund:

-Every year on Lama Tsongkhapa Day, or Ganden Ngamchoe in Tibetan, is a celebration of the anniversary of Lama Tsongkhapa’s parinirvana.
-It is celebrated on the twenty-fifth day of the tenth month on the Tibetan calendar.
-On that day, the Puja Fund sponsors these special offerings to ordained Sangha around the world:
+Every year on Lama Tsongkhapa Day, the celebration of the anniversary of Lama Tsongkhapa’s parinirvana, celebrated on the twenty-fifth day of the tenth month of the Tibetan calendar, the Puja Fund sponsors these special offerings to ordained Sangha around the world.

 Special Meal and Dessert Offered to all the Sangha at IMI Communities

-- Nalanda Monastery and Dorje Phagmo Nunnery, France
+- Nalanda Monastery and Monastère Dorje Pamo, France

-- Thubten Shedrup Ling and Chenrezig Sangha community, Australia
+- Thubten Shedrup Ling, Machig Labdron Nunnery, and Chenrezig Sangha Community, Australia.

-- IMI House in Sera Je Monastery, India
+- Shedrup Zung Drel Ling, in Sera Je Monastery, India

-Every year during each full sun and moon eclipse, when the merit is magnified 700,000 during lunar eclipse and 100 million during solar eclipses, the Puja Fund sponsors:
+Every year during each full solar and lunar eclipse, when the merit is magnified 700,000 during lunar eclipse and 100 million during solar eclipses, the Puja Fund sponsors:

-Every month on the full moon, and the eight and twenty ninth day, according to the Tibetan calendar, the Puja Fund sponsors these pujas:
+Every month on the full moon, and the eight and twenty ninth day, according to the Tibetan calendar, the Puja Fund sponsors:

 Full Moons